martinstannard/petri/README.md

 # Petri

-Some experimentation using [Scenic](https://github.com/boydm/scenic) to visualise Elixir Processes
+Some experimentation using [Scenic](https://github.com/boydm/scenic) to visualise Elixir Processes and model biological behaviours such as movement, smell and sight.

 ## Prerequisites